Shubhamr837/Pdf-to-Word-Server/README.md

 The docker file is encrypted as it contains the environment variables for login in AWS for using aws s3 service .

 To use this server create your Own Dockerfile With an AWS_ACCESS_ID and AWS_SECRET_KEY environment variables obtained from aws .
+The aws s3 bucketname and region can be configured in package com.pdfoffice.pdftoword.pdftoword.utils.

 Following are the apis for this application .